kermitt2/biblio_glutton_harvester/Readme.md

 - thumbnail large (500px width): `1b/a0/cc/e3/1ba0cce3-335b-46d8-b29f-9cdfb6430fd2/1ba0cce3-335b-46d8-b29f-9cdfb6430fd2-thumb-large.png`

-Depending on the config, the resources can be accessed either locally under `data_path` or on AWS S3 following the URL prefix: `https://bucket_name.s3.amazonaws.com/`, for instance `https://bucket_name.s3.amazonaws.com/1b/a0/cc/e3/1ba0cce3-335b-46d8-b29f-9cdfb6430fd2.pdf` - if you have set the appropriate access rights.
-The same applies to SWIFT object storage based on the container name indicated in the config file.
+Depending on the config, the resources can be accessed either locally under `data_path` or on AWS S3 following the URL prefix: `https://bucket_name.s3.amazonaws.com/`, for instance `https://bucket_name.s3.amazonaws.com/1b/a0/cc/e3/1ba0cce3-335b-46d8-b29f-9cdfb6430fd2/1ba0cce3-335b-46d8-b29f-9cdfb6430fd2.pdf` - if you have set the appropriate access rights.
+The same applies to a SWIFT object storage based on the container name indicated in the config file.

 ## Troubleshooting with imagemagick

-Relatively recent update (end of October 2018) of imagemagick is breaking the normal conversion usage.
+A relatively recent update (end of October 2018) of imagemagick is breaking the normal conversion usage.
 Basically the converter does not convert by default for security reason related to server usage.
 For non-server mode as involved in our module, it is not a problem to allow PDF conversion.
 For this, simply edit the file
 ` /etc/ImageMagick-6/policy.xml` and put into comment the following line:

 ```